sadkotheguest/ch32v307-cmake-vsc-noos-template/README.md

-# CH32V307 floss tools project template
+# CH32V307 NoOS project template

 This project provide a functional cmake/ninja project for ch32v307 MCU using standard risc-v gcc toolchain and (for